lilingxi01/lilingxi01/README.md

 ### 👌 What can I do for you or with you?

-- Helping you to build an amazing and outstanding Android Graphics User Interface or anything about Android
+- Help you to build an amazing and outstanding Android Graphics User Interface or anything about Android

-- Making a business plan or product design for you in the field of mobile application or touch screen solution
+- Make a business plan or product design for you in the field of mobile application or touch screen solution

-- Working on software modularize for a better and normalized coding experience
+- Work on software modularize for a better and normalized coding experience

 - Share my brainstorming ideas with you